-Being tired of my daily busy schedule and to enjoy my holiday in a different style, I have planned to go on Mardi Himal Poon Hill trek.
-So, I have contacted one of the famous trekking agency of Nepal; Nepal Dream Path and booked Mardi Himal Poon Hill trek for January 2020, the very first trek of my life.
+Being tired of my daily busy schedule and enjoying my holiday in a different style, I have planned to go on the Mardi Himal Poon Hill trek.
+So, I have contacted one of the famous trekking agencies of Nepal; Nepal Dream Path, and booked the Mardi Himal Poon Hill trek for January 2020, the very first trek of my life.
 According to the representative of the Travel agency, we were going to start the trek from 12th Jan and I had to meet with them on 11th Jan in Pokhara.
-I was already in Pokhara, so 11th Jan evening, I met the representative of the travel agency in a hotel and discussed about the trek.
+I was already in Pokhara, so on the 11th of Jan evening, I met the representative of the travel agency in a hotel and discussed the trek.
 I had also met Max & Heather, A newly married German couple.
 They were also going to join us on that trek.
 After the discussion and introduction with each member of the trek, I have returned to my hotel waiting for the next morning to come.

 DAY 01: Pokhara – Nayapul – Tikhedhunga – Ulleri

 12th Jan 2020, Today was the first day of the trek.
-Max, Heather and me with all the gears packed in our bag, we were so excited to start our trek.
+Max, Heather, and me with all the gears packed in our bag, were so excited to start our trek.
 After having a delicious breakfast at Pokhara, we started our journey with the drive to Nayapul.
-During the drive, I was drawing the imaginary pictures of the places we are about to visit during this trek.
-We reached Nayapul after the drive of one and a half hours.
-From Nayapul, with full energy, we continued to Tikhedhunga passing through beautiful rice terraces, dense forests and the ACAP permit checkpoint of Birethati.
+During the drive, I was drawing imaginary pictures of the places we are about to visit during this trek.
+We reached Nayapul after a drive of one and a half hours.
+From Nayapul, with full energy, we continued to Tikhedhunga passing through beautiful rice terraces, dense forests, and the ACAP permit checkpoint of Birethati.
 We reached Tikhedhunga after the trek of 4-5 hours and had lunch there.
 We had to reach Ulleri for an overnight stay, so we continued our trek on the steep trail to Ulleri.
-On reaching Ulleri, our guide took us to The Super View Point hotel for the overnight stay.
-The food, accommodation along with the hospitality of that hotel was beautiful.
-In the night, with warm campfire & drink, I enjoyed the company of the peoples of the same mind kind.
+On reaching Ulleri, our guide took us to The Super View Point hotel for an overnight stay.
+The food, accommodation along hospitality of that hotel was beautiful.
+In the night, with a warm campfire & drink, I enjoyed the company of the peoples of the same mind kind.

 Day 02: Ulleri – Ghorepani